The Fiction Team’s Tracey chats to Tony Redcliffe, our Writer Of The Week.

 Your crime stories are top notch, is this your favourite story genre?

-I think my criminal career began when I saw that the “Friend” wanted long read crime stories so I had a go, enjoyed it and was successful with a couple.
+I think my criminal career began when I saw that the “Friend” wanted long read crime stories.
+I had a go, enjoyed it and was successful with a couple.

 I also like humour although I’m never sure that what I think is comic or amusing and might make the reader smile will actually work.
 The Fiction Team at the “Friend” have to do that.